tcbang/vendors/README.md

 ## @tcbang/vendors

-United packages for Front End projects.
+The vendor packages for Front End projects.

+**NOTE: This project is meant to be used exclusively in @tcbang's projects and does not consider external use cases.**

 ## Quick Start